-Baseline data is needed at CCS locations to help differentiate gas anomalies due to biological processes (such as CO_2 produced via respiration in the soil) versus those that may result from a CO_2 leak from the storage site.
-To be able to do this, it is essential to collect information about the CO_2 content in the soil before any storage operation takes place.
-SiteChar researchers measured soil gas concentrations and CO_2 flux to define the range of natural baseline values and to better understand the influence of such factors as land-use, climate, and seasonality on their variability.
-The data was collected at the Hobe Agricultural research site (Voulund, central Denmark), which was considered representative of the near-surface environment above a potential northern European CO_2 geological storage site.
+Baseline data is needed at CCS locations to help differentiate gas anomalies due to biological processes (such as CO2 produced via respiration in the soil) versus those that may result from a CO2 leak from the storage site.
+To be able to do this, it is essential to collect information about the CO2 content in the soil before any storage operation takes place.
+SiteChar researchers measured soil gas concentrations and CO2 flux to define the range of natural baseline values and to better understand the influence of such factors as land-use, climate, and seasonality on their variability.